telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/reportsource-model-binding.md

 {{source=CodeSnippets\MvcVB\Views\Home\AdvancedCustomModelBinding.vbhtml region=Example}}

-Finally, on the server side your custom report source resolver can implement the custom logic that will take in consideration the id and create a report source as per your needs:
+Finally, on the server side, your [custom report source resolver]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver%}) can implement the custom logic that will take into consideration the ID and create a report source as per your needs:

 {{source=CodeSnippets\MvcCS\Controllers\CustomResolverReportsController.cs region=ModelBindingReportResolver_Implementation}}
 {{source=CodeSnippets\MvcVB\Controllers\CustomResolverReportsController.vb region=ModelBindingReportResolver_Implementation}}